DayWalker35/Visual-History-Search/QUICKSTART.md

 ### Chrome/Edge/Brave
 1. Download this project (click the green "Code" button → "Download ZIP")
 2. Unzip the folder
-3. Open Chrome and go to `chrome://extensions`
+3. Open Chrome or Brave and go to `chrome://extensions` or `brave://extensions`
 4. Enable "Developer mode" (toggle in top-right)
 5. Click "Load unpacked"
 6. Select the `visual-history-search` folder
 7. Done! ✅

-### Firefox (coming soon)
-Firefox version is being prepared.
-Stay tuned!

 ## First Use (1 minute)